dropbox/SwiftyDropbox/README.md

 Before using this SDK, you should register your application in the [Dropbox App Console](https://dropbox.com/developers/apps).
 This creates a record of your app with Dropbox that will be associated with the API calls you make.

-### Obtain an OAuth2 token
+### Obtain an OAuth 2.0 token

-All requests need to be made with an OAuth2 access token.
+All requests need to be made with an OAuth 2.0 access token.
 An OAuth token represents an authenticated link between a Dropbox app and a Dropbox user account or team.

 Once you've created an app, you can go to the App Console and manually generate an access token to authorize your app to access your own Dropbox account.